storacha/mcp-storage-server/docs/spec.md

 - **Universal File Types**: Supports any file type, which is automatically converted to a blob by the Storacha client
 - **Content Addressing**: Returns Content IDs (CIDs) for uploaded files, enabling permanent, verifiable references
 - **Space Delegation**: Files are uploaded to the space authorized by the provided delegation in the server configuration
-- **Flexible Space Delegation**: Can accept delegation proof in request headers or body, with runtime delegations taking priority over server configuration
+- **Flexible Space Delegation**: Can accept delegation proof in the request body, with request-level delegation taking priority over server configuration.
+If no delegation is provided in the request, the server will use the delegation from the DELEGATION environment variable.
+If no delegation is provided, then the upload operation will fail.
+- **IPFS Publishing**: Optional publishing to IPFS network
+  - When `publishToIPFS` is `true`, content is published to the IPFS network, making it publicly accessible
+  - When `publishToIPFS` is `false` (default), content remains private within the Storacha network
+  - Content is always accessible through its CID, but IPFS publishing affects its availability in the broader IPFS network

 #### Retrieve Operation